When Should I Replace My Running Shoes?

 13- Hammer Toes

-Hammer Toes is a medical condition that is triggered by wearing a tight pair of running sneakers, though it can be transmitted due to hereditary causes.
+Hammer Toes is a medical condition that is triggered by wearing a tight pair of running footwear, though it can be transmitted due to hereditary causes.
 It makes the muscles shorter than they should be, which leads the joints of your toe to submerge and the toe bone to step up.

 14- Hot foot